Saturday, March 8, 2025

 In physicalism, however, where my (physical) soul completely depends on my body, it is more difficult to ensure such continuity of the same self.
 If my self depends fully on my body, then it seems that I can persist only if my body persists.
 I can survive bodily changes such as losing a leg, or replacing individual molecules gradually, but I cannot persist if my entire body is changed all at once.

-On such grounds Christian physicalist philosopher Peter van Inwagen concludes that, if human persons are physical substances, nothing but physical continuity can ground the identity of human persons across time.[15]
-That entails that, if I cease to exist at bodily death, then I can never ever resume existing.
+On such grounds Christian physicalist philosopher Peter van Inwagen (1978:114-121_ concludes that, if human persons are physical substances, nothing but physical continuity can ground the identity of human persons across time.
+That entails that, if I cease to exist at bodily death, then if I can never ever resume existing.
 He suggests that, just before death, God replaces my original body with an exact copy, which soon dies, while removing my body to the afterlife (heaven?), where I live on in my body.
 The corpse is no longer me, just a copy, but this happy exchange is humanly undetectable, at least by others.

 In sum, physicalism offers no plausible account of the continued existence of the human soul after bodily death, nor of a later bodily resurrection.